How to take brilliant beach photos: 16 easy tips

 Smile

-If you are including photos of people try to make them smile.
+If you are including photos of people, try to make them smile.
 Allow them to smile naturally.
 You should always try to smile as well.
 A genuine smile does wonders for any photo.
-If you are looking to boost your Instagram followers it’s good to know that pictures of people smiling get the most likes.
-People can spot fake smiles and the human face is the number one thing which people connect with in advertising.
-There are research studies which back this up.
+If you are looking to boost your Instagram followers, it’s good to know that pictures of people smiling get the most likes.
+People can spot fake smiles, and the human face is the number one thing that people connect with in advertising.
+There are research studies that back this up.
 Smiles are powerful.

 Arniston South Africa